 Women in CBT

-Is a series of video interviews organised and produced by the European Association for Behavioural and Cognitive Therapies (EABCT) to highlight and celebrate the contribution of influential women in the development, training and dissemination of Cognitive Behaviour Therapy over the last 50 years.
+In a series of video interviews organised and produced by the European Association for Behavioural and Cognitive Therapies (EABCT) the influential women of EABCT present about their contribution and influence in the fields of development, training and dissemination of Cognitive Behaviour Therapy over the last 50 years.

 Anke Ehlers, PhD